ceri-num/LARM-RDS-Simulation-WS/README.md

 ## Installation (RDS)

-Create a ROS-Melodic ROSjet on The construct RDS.
-Steps:
+1. Create a ROS-Melodic ROSjet on The construct RDS.
+2. Clone and build this project in place of the initial `simulation_ws` directory.
+So, in RDS the terminal :

 ```bash
 rm -fr simulation_ws